Jelenia Góra: Middle Ages

+Modern era

+In 1502 King Vladislaus II issued a privilege extending the city's autonomy and in 1519 King Louis II granted the right to an annual fair.

 The town was inherited by Habsburg Austria in 1526, two years after the town adopted the Protestant faith.
+In 1533, all old privileges of the city were confirmed.
+In 1539, a second annual fair was established.
+In 1540 the municipal school suffered a fire.
+In 1548, the city refused to support Charles V in the religious Schmalkaldic War, for which he fined the city and deposed the mayor.
 A Protestant school was built in 1566.
 In 1560 a fire destroyed large parts of the city and stopped the economic development, which until then had been characterized by linen-weaving.
 The city recovered when Joachim Girnth, a shoemaker on a return journey from Holland, introduced veil-weaving.
 The first "light veils" were offered in 1625, and five years later the city received an imperial privilege by Ferdinand II for these veils.

 During the Thirty Years' War the city suffered badly.
-Hirschberg was beleaguered by troops of both parties, paid high contributions, and during a siege in 1634 the city burned down again.
+It was beleaguered by troops of both parties, paid high contributions, and during a siege in 1634 the city burned down again.
 Two more sieges followed in 1640 and 1641.
 The town needed several years to recover.
-One reason for the new boost was the creation of a merchant society 1658, which secured Hirschberg's position as the most important center of linen and veil trade in the Silesian mountains during the 17th and 18th centuries.
+One reason for the new boost was the creation of a merchant society in 1658, which secured the city's position as the most important center of linen and veil trade in the Silesian mountains during the 17th and 18th centuries.